AB 2743 and California’s Peer-to-Peer Car Sharing

 “Good legislation fixes problems before they grow,” Pacheco explained.
 “That’s what we’ve done here.”

-The Bigger Picture: Making California Work for Everyone
+Making California Work for Innovation and People

 “There’s nothing more important than trying to make California more attractive to business,” he said.
 “And you’re helping do that.”